classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/ticket-scanner.md

 ---

 >{success} QrCode scanner automatically prompt to **Allow Camera**.
-After allowing camera, it never prompts again and works seamlessly.
+After allowing the camera, it never prompts again and works seamlessly.

 ---